10 Countries Travelers Won’t Visit as a Tourist for Ethical Reasons

 Image Credit: Deposit Photos

-Saudi Arabia is another gulf state that users refuse to visit in protest.
+Saudi Arabia is another Gulf state that users refuse to visit in protest.
 In addition, the country’s human rights abuses run the gamut from limitations on the freedoms of expression and association and the arbitrary detention of human rights activists to restrictions on the rights of women, girls, and migrants.

 One person writes, “Saudi Arabia, Qatar, United Arab Emirates, Kuwait – would not feel safe traveling these countries as a woman, and it’s shameful how they treat South Asian migrants….”